imVampi/Asuka-Start/README.md

 ```

 - **Pywal customization**
-In order to use pywal with Asuka you must go to the cloned or downloaded repo and create a symlink to the ~/.config/wal/colors.css by typing this command into your terminal
+In order to use pywal with Asuka you must cd to the cloned or downloaded repo and create a symlink to the ~/.config/wal/colors.css by typing this command into your terminal
 ```bash
      ln -s /home/YOURUSERNAME/.cache/wal/colors.css colors.css
 ```